 The Council's Medium Term Financial Strategy has a primary focus to produce a sustainable budget (where expenditure and income are in balance) over a four year timescale.
 This includes council tax increases at or below the rate of inflation and a prudent level of reserves and balances.
 Reductions in government grant means that significant savings have had to be identified.
-The Council is aiming to continue to achieve efficiency savings rather than cut levels of service.
+The Council aims to achieve efficiency savings rather than cut levels of service.

 In the current financial climate, the Council monitors on a regular basis the financial and budgetary risks that it faces.
-At the date of issue of this Statement of Accounts, no significant impairment has been made to assets although provisions for bad debts have been increased to reflect the increased probability that debtors may default.
+At the date of issue of this Statement of Accounts, no impairment has been made to assets although provisions for bad debts has been increased due to outstanding business rate appeals and the probability that other debtors may default.